 The bulk of my travel is for business, which makes me fortunate to not have to pay out-of-pocket very often.
 I’m done with business trips for the year, and easily requalified for American Airlines Executive Platinum status again this year.
 In fact, I credited over 150,000 EQM to AAdvantage.
 Ouch.

-My travel patterns changed in 2017 to some extent, in that I did more long haul travel, but less total trips compared to past years.
+My travel patterns changed in 2017, in that I did more long haul travel, but less total trips compared previous years.
 That’s mostly a good thing, but for the first time in recent memory, I’m short of hotel nights to requalify for the status I planned on this year.
 That and the fact that I traveled to some places (here and here) where there aren’t properties in my preferred chains.

 I’m not typically a mileage runner, especially since the mileage run is dead (right James?)
 But as always, there are exceptions to every rule.
 This year, I’m justifying some extra hotels stays for a couple of reasons.